xma711/notebook/iot/wsn/README.md

 also the transparent mapping of the full IPv6 and the lowpan IPv6 format.

 Another high level protocol is CoAP, a bit like the light weight http.
-(however, i think it is too high level and has nothing to do with making the WSNs more connected..)